wkeeling/selenium-wire/README.rst

 **Open SSL**

-In addition, you'll need to have openssl installed, which is needed by Selenium Wire for capturing HTTPS requests.
+In addition, you'll need to have openssl installed which is needed by Selenium Wire for capturing HTTPS requests.

 For Linux: